 - Don’t: Use the words “date” or “time” in a dimension group name.

 Looker appends each timeframe to the end of the dimension group name.
-This means that a dimension group named
+This means a dimension group named

 created_dateresults in fields called

-created_date_month, etc. Simply use
+created_date_month, and so on.
+Simply use